 House Centipedes feed on other insects, such as spiders, moths, flies, and silverfish.
 They can help keep your home free from insect pests, and their presence does not cause harm to humans or property.

-House Centipede (Scutigera coleoptrata) is a common species of centipede found all over the world in damp, dark places.
+House Centipede (Scutigera coleoptrata) is a common species of centipede found worldwide in damp, dark places.

-These centipedes have long legs, up to 15 pairs, that allow them to move very quickly when disturbed.
+These centipedes have long legs, up to 15 pairs, allowing them to move quickly when disturbed.

-They range in size from 0.5 to 1.5 inches long and are usually a light yellowish-gray color.
+They range in size from 0.5 to 1.5 inches long and are usually a light yellowish-gray.

 Despite their intimidating appearance and alarming speed, they are not poisonous and pose no threat to people or pets.

-In fact, they are actually beneficial as they feed on other household insects like spiders, moths, flies, and silverfish.
+In fact, they are beneficial as they feed on other household insects, such as spiders, moths, flies, and silverfish.

-They rarely come out into the open, instead preferring to hide under furniture, behind baseboards, and in other hard-to-reach places.
+They rarely come out into the open; instead, they prefer hiding under furniture, behind baseboards, and in other hard-to-reach places.

 If you spot a House Centipede in your home, there is no need to panic; use a broom or dustpan to remove it from the premises and dispose of it safely.

-Earwigs are small insects that are typically brown or black in color.
+Earwigs are small insects that are typically brown or black.
 They measure up to 1 cm in length and have two prominent pincers, which they use to ward off predators.

 Earwigs are common household pests that can be found hiding in moist areas, such as under rocks and logs.
 Earwigs are types of insects that are not poisonous.